GT-RAIL/rail_halloween/local_interfaces/local_strategy/README.md

 - **task** - name of the task
 - **action** - name of action
 - **status** - GoalStatus code of action client
+- **context** - the pickled details from the lower levels of the tree
 - **goal** - transformed version of argument sent to run
     - arm:pose_waypoints - the series of waypoints to take the arm to
     - beep:beep - name of the beep key